Skip to main content

 • Generate required keypairs

-• Fund accounts with Devnet SOL
+• Fund accounts with SOL

 • Initialize onchain node accounts

-• Configure for Devnet
+• Configure your node

-• Join or create a testnet cluster
+• Join or create a cluster

 • Deploy your node with Docker